How exactly do you say sugar in Italian?

-Zucchero is how you translate moon into Italian.
+Zucchero is how you translate sugar into Italian.

 It is a masculine noun, so it uses the article lo (definite, lo zucchero).
-Its plural form in Italian, gli zuccheri, is used to talk about the quantity of sugar in a substance or in our body.
+Its plural form in Italian, gli zuccheri, is used to talk about the amount of sugar in a substance or in our bodies.
 The singular partitive article is dello.

 Title: Italian All-in-One For Dummies

 Learn to speak Italian like a native?
 Easy.